 For this to work however you should be running a Windows edition that supports Group Policy.
 They include:

-• Windows 10: Pro, Enterprise & Education
+- Windows 10: Pro, Enterprise & Education

-• Windows 8/8.1: Pro & Enterprise
+- Windows 8/8.1: Pro & Enterprise

-• Windows 7: Professional, Ultimate & Enterprise
+- Windows 7: Professional, Ultimate & Enterprise

-If that checks out, do the following:
+If that checks out, follows the steps below:

 1. Download the Firefox Policy Templates.
 Make sure to download the release for the version of Firefox you’re running.